 Help Control Germs With Germicidal Systems

 Germi-who?
 Germicidal UV Light Systems help decrease airborne biological contaminants – germs – by safely giving off high intensity UV light from within your home’s air flow system.
 These bacteria-destroying appliances can kill germs and even assist in stopping further germs from accumulating in your home.
 According to one study, roughly one out of five people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
 A UV light device will help purify and disinfect indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers

 Um, don’t those two systems do literally the opposite of each other?
-Why would I choose one rather than the other?
-For home comfort, it’s recommended to have the humidity levels between 35% and 50%.
+Why would I want one rather than the other?
+For home comfort, humidity levels should be between 35% and 50%.
 Too much humidity can cause microbes, condensation and even wood damage.
 Insufficient humidity can cause itchy skin, sinus illness, cracking wood and sore throats.
-Depending on where you live, chances are you have too much or too little humidity.
+Depending on what climate you live in, you most likely have too much or too little humidity.

 Humidifiers add the right amount of moisture to your home’s air, helping with disease, itchy skin, and distorted wood furniture and instruments.
 Dehumidifiers pull out moisture from your home, helping to destroy bacteria growth, and improving indoor comfort a great deal.